Recipe adapted from My Best Clam Chowder by

 1. Cook bacon until crispy.
 Remove from grease and allow to drain on paper towels.

 2. Place onions, potatoes, and celery in bacon fat.

-3. Add enough clam juice to cover veggies (I used 3 bottles), and cook on medium high heat until tender, about 15 minutes or so.
+3. Add enough clam juice to cover veggies (I used 3 bottles, but add more if necessary).
+Cook on medium-high heat until veggies are tender, about 15 minutes.